-Review generation is a timely and ongoing task – but it isn’t one that you need to perform entirely manually.
-As part of your strategy, consider whether you can invest in a reputation management tool to automate part of the process and elevate your review generation to even greater heights.
+Review-building is a timely and ongoing task – but it isn’t one that you need to perform entirely manually.
+As part of your strategy, consider whether you can invest in a reputation management tool to automate part of the process and elevate your reviews profile to even greater heights.

 Weigh up the cost of the tool against the time saved.
 A good tool can also remove complexity and ensure consistency via automation, meaning no customer will slip through the net and no opportunities to acquire a new review will be lost.

 When assessing a reputation management tool, look for features that will make your life easier, such as:

 - Ability to monitor all reviews from all sites in a single report

 - Review response function for the most important review sites

 - Customer feedback system

 - Process to get more reviews through automated email and SMS